 Division III: American Literature Until 1900

 3300 Colonial American Literature

 A study of the literary movements of the colonial period in America from the Puritans through the Federalist writers, including the oral traditions of Native Americans.

 Credit: 3 semester hours.

 3310 Antebellum American Literature

 A study of 19th-century literature, with an emphasis on the writers of the American Romantic tradition.
 Credit: 3 semester hours.

 3320 Nineteenth-Century American Fiction

 A study of the novelists and fiction writers of the 19th century in America, including Hawthorne, Melville, Poe and Stowe.
 Credit: 3 semester hours.

 3330 African-American Literature to 1900

 A study of African-American literature to 1900, using texts such as slave and travel narratives, fiction, drama and poetry, as well as texts drawn from other disciplines.

 Credit: 3 semester hours.

 3340 American Realism and Naturalism A study of the realist and naturalist traditions of American prose, including Howells, James, Crane, Twain, Dreiser and other writers of the late 19th and early 20th centuries.
 Credit: 3 semester hours.
 3350 American Women Writers to 1900 A study of the writing by women in colonial and 19th-century America.
 Credit: 3 semester hours.
 3360 Early National American Literature A study of U.S. literature between the Revolution and the presidency of Andrew Jackson.
 Authors may include Susannah Rowson, Royall Tyler, Washington Irving, Catherine Sedgwick, James Fenimore Cooper and Lydia Maria Child.
 Credit: 3 semester hours.
+3370 International Context for Early American Literature Early American literature in context with other literatures from around the globe.
+Credit: 3 semester hours.
+3375 Environmental Literature Examines early American writing about nature and the environment.
+Credit: 3 semester hours.
+3380 Selected Themes and Authors in Early American Literature A close study of selected themes and authors Credit: 3 semester hours.
 3390 Special Topics in American Literature to 1900 A study of special themes and topics in literature and cultural studies, from the colonial period of American literature up to 1900.
 The course is intended to supplement the regular course offerings in Division III.
 Credit: 3 semester hours.